-Dependents Through Marriage After The Subscriber's Effective Date the marriage, coverage will become effective on the first of the month following the date of marriage.
+Dependents Through Marriage After The Subscriber's Effective Date

+When we receive the completed enrollment application and any required subscription charges within 60 days after the marriage, coverage will become effective on the first of the month following the date of marriage.
 If we don't receive the enrollment application within 60 days of marriage, please see the Open Enrollment provision later in this section.